jt-abc8/nc-news-back-end/README.md

 # NC News Seeding

 ## Project Summary
-This project is a RESTful API for a Reddit-style application, providing access to a database of articles, comments, users and topics.
+This project is a RESTful API for a Reddit-style social media/blogging site.
+It provides access to a PostgreSQL database containing data for the site's articles, comments, users and topics.
 The link to the hosted version can be found here: [NC News API](https://nc-news-i5we.onrender.com/api)

 ## Running a local version
 To run a local version of this project, follow these steps: